megantcs/JavaDumper/README.md

 # JavaDumper

 ## Overview
-JavaDumper is a professional instrumentation tool designed for extracting class information from active Java processes via JVMTI.
-The tool provides HTTP-based remote control interface for runtime class analysis and export capabilities.
+JavaDumper is a utility for retrieving information about loaded classes in running Java processes using JVMTI.
+The tool provides an HTTP interface for remote management and export of class data.

 ## System Requirements
 - Windows OS (7+)